You can upload High Dynamic Range (HDR) videos to YouTube. HDR videos show higher contrast with more colors than standard digital video.

 Incorrect color space marking

-- Start by loading your HDR deliverable into a color grading application without applying any color management.
+- Load your HDR video into a color grading app without applying any color management.

 - Set your mastering display to Rec.
 709 color and Gamma 2.4 transfer function.

 - Apply an existing LUT that converts from Rec.
 2020 + ST. 2084 to Rec.
-709, and then in subsequent nodes, adjust primary correctors, curves, and keys to get the look you want.
+709, and then in subsequent nodes, change primary correctors, curves, and keys to get the look you want.

-- Export the LUT in the .cube format to the same folder as the HDR deliverable.
+- Export the LUT in the .cube format to the same folder as the HDR video.

 - Select both the LUT and the HDR video, and drag and drop them on the metadata tool.

-The tool will apply metadata for the BVM-X300, and also pack in the LUT to provide hints to the SDR downconversion.
+The tool will apply metadata for the BVM-X300, and also pack in the LUT to give hints to the SDR downconversion.